duprasf/php-base-laminas-new-app/readme.md

 - ANALYTICS_USE_ADOBE if true, will include the general code for Adobe Analytics.
 - ANALYTICS_GA_ID your Google Analytics ID (should look like G-VEFXXXXXXX)
 - LAMINAS_LOAD_MODULES here you can pass a JSON array of modules that the site should load.
 Ex: '["GcDirectory"]'
-- JWT_SECRET a long string of random characters that is used as the salt for your JSON web token used for user identification (required only if you have user authetification)
+- JWT_SECRET a long string of random characters that is used as the salt for your JSON web token used for user identification (required only if you have user authentication)

 More variables are supported by PHP Base.
-You can found them in the [PHP base image](https://github.hc-sc.gc.ca/hs/php-base-docker#params) documentation.
+You can find them in the [PHP base image](https://github.hc-sc.gc.ca/hs/php-base-docker#params) documentation.
-It is recommended that you do not change those values unlessyou have a good reason to do so.
+It is recommended that you do not change those values unless you have a good reason to do so.

 ## Functionalities
 This readme should help you get started, but this was designed for developers, you will NEED to look and play in the code.
 Both ```ExampleModule``` and ```ExampleModuleWithUserAndApi``` are meant to be starting point for you to learn how to build modules in Laminas.

-The module called ```ExampleModule``` is ver, very basic and is meant mostly to be a placeholder that will be renamed as as starting point for your own module(s).
+The module called ```ExampleModule``` is very, very basic and is meant mostly to be a placeholder that will be renamed as a starting point for your own module(s).
-The extended example called ```ExampleModuleWithUserAndApi``` has different controller, modele and even javascript to show how you can build a Restful API with authentication.
+The extended example called ```ExampleModuleWithUserAndApi``` has different controller, model and even JavaScript to show how you can build a Restful API with authentication.
-You can use this as starting point for your application, but it might require more modification not listed in the [Building a new application](#building-a-new-application) section.
-Once you have a working version (see below), the start page for this extended example is ```/en/my-app-with-user```.
+You can use this as a starting point for your application, but it might require more modifications not listed in the [Building a new application](#building-a-new-application) section.
+Once you have a working local development container (see below), the start page for this extended example is ```/en/my-app-with-user```.

 ### Local development environment
 You will find a Linux "start" executable script in the root of this repo to start a new docker container.
-This script might not be executable by default, so you might need to rung ```chmod 775 start``` to make it executable.
+This script might not be executable by default, so you might need to run ```chmod 775 start``` to make it executable.

-When executing this script a new container called 'LaminasExample' will be created.
+When executing this script, a new container called 'LaminasExample' will be created.
 It will have both example modules already "installed".
 The framework was configured to load all modules located in the apps/ folder.
 The start script creates volumes from the working directory ```ExampleModule``` and ```ExampleModuleWithUserAndApi``` into the apps folder.